hydronics2/OMSI_Satelite_Orbits/README.md

 pulls digital Pin 3 high turning on the constant current LED driver.
 The globe and UV leds stay on for 3 minutes after the sensor is triggered.

 The infrared non-contact sensor is a QRB1134: https://www.digikey.com/products/en?keywords=qrb1134 A current limiting resistor of 150ohm maintains a voltage of 1.2V and 21ma across the IR LED.
 The resistor resides on the protoboard shield.
+At 21ma the sensor triggers when objects are about 3/4" in front of the sensor.
+If the resistance is changed to 1.3volts and 32ma the IR LED can reflect light back at 1-1/8" inch away from the sensor.

 When the swinging arm crosses in front of the sensor, digital PIN 6 goes low and the timer is started.

 The UV LED driver consists of a power mosfet, a transistor and a current setting resistor of 33ohm maintaining 22ma through the LEDs.
 12 volts powers three UV LEDs in series.